MikeOG444/rink-tracker-pwa/cline_docs/refactoring-plan.md

   - Created `MapContainer.tsx` component to handle map rendering
   - Updated `useUserLocation.ts` to handle circular dependencies
   - Simplified the main component by using the extracted hooks and components

+- **2025-03-05**: Refactored `SearchBar.tsx` to extract smaller, focused components:
+  - Created `SearchInput` component for the search input field and clear button
+  - Created `SearchResultsList` component for displaying search results
+  - Created `NoResultsMessage` component for showing no results message
+  - Organized components in a dedicated directory structure
+  - Improved component composition and separation of concerns

 ### Issues and Blockers
 <!-- Document any issues or blockers encountered -->